 How an interest rate hike will affect loans and mortgages in Hong Kong

-The Fed rate hike is expected to lead to a trickle-down effect in Hong Kong, eventually resulting in the best lending rate increasing, which will affect the cost of loans for customers, as well as leading to mortgage rates rising.
+The Fed rate hike is expected to lead to a trickle-down effect in Hong Kong, eventually resulting in the prime rate increase, which will affect the cost of loans for customers, as well as leading to mortgage rates rising.
+Take a look at how it would take effect:

 Similarly, when it comes to mortgage interest rates, for customers with prime rate-based mortgages, mortgage repayments will also become more expensive as they are volatile rather than fixed.